Prasad8830/Spot-The-Difference/README.md

 ## How to Run

 1. Clone this repository
-2. Open `index.html` in your web browser
+2. npm install
-3. Start playing!
+3. npm run dev

 Alternatively, you can host the files on any web server.